 Dispersed and hidden away for nearly 200 years, this unrivaled collection has been reunited for the first time since it was originally assembled, providing an invaluable window into the art and culture of early America.
 It attests to the wide-ranging spirit of inquiry that characterized the late 18th and early 19th centuries.
 With an insightful look at conservation efforts and detailed examination of specific objects, including works by artists such as John Singleton Copley and John Trumbull, this publication explores the social and political stakes that underpinned one of the most remarkable assemblages of artifacts, images, and objects in the Atlantic World, and introduces readers to many long-forgotten icons of American culture.

-The related exhibition, The Philosophy Chamber: Art and Science in Harvard’s Teaching Cabinet, 1766–1820, is on display at the Harvard Art Museums from May 19 through December 31, 2017.
-The exhibition then travels to The Hunterian at the University of Glasgow, Scotland, where it will be on view March 23 through June 24, 2018.
+The related exhibition, The Philosophy Chamber: Art and Science in Harvard’s Teaching Cabinet, 1766–1820, was on display at the Harvard Art Museums from May 19 through December 31, 2017.
+The exhibition is traveling to The Hunterian at the University of Glasgow, Scotland, where it will be on view April 17 through July 15, 2018.